vwicky/internship-ds-test/task-1/README.md

   one day (~8 hours)
 ### why both sklearn and tensorflow?
   I googled where to get the MNIST dataset from and found out that both of the above mentioned libs provide them.
 So I had a choice.
 But then, after I finished implementing a RF model with sklearn it struck me that NN and CNN would be written with TF.
 U can't have different models rely on different datasets.
 So there should be something that could provide a ds and that both sklearn- and tf- models could use.
 That's how DataProvider appeared.
+### are models saved?
+  afraid not. but I guess I focused too much on jupyter notebooks and this-and-that and forgot about that.
+I write it just so you know I'm conscious of some of the ... mistakes? silly mistakes but mistakes nevertheless.
+(I do save models in the second task though)